-We first analyze the sampling from determinantal distributions on non-Euclidean geometries.
-We then introduce an efficient algorithm for approximate DPP sampling on manifolds.
+In the following, we will first analyze the sampling from determinantal distributions on non-Euclidean geometries.
+Subsequently, we introduce an efficient algorithm for approximate DPP sampling on manifolds.
 Finally, we present our approach for robust graph construction on sparsely sampled manifolds.